Boil Water Advisory

 Boil water notices apply to locations that are completely out of water.
 Boiling water is not necessary for locations with low water pressure, it may trickle out of the tap but water is still flowing.
 If water containing bacteria is not treated through boiling or disinfection, you may experience health effects such as headache, nausea, diarrhea and fatigue.
 Infants, the elderly and people with compromised immune systems are most at risk to develop these symptoms.

-In the event of a boil water advisory or notice, the City of Ann Arbor would issue a CodeRED notification to areas impacted.
-All residents and businesses should sign up CodeRED, a free, emergency notification system.
+In the event of a boil water advisory or notice, the City of Ann Arbor would issue an emergency alert notification to areas impacted.
+All residents and businesses should sign up for free emergency alerts.

 Other sources for boil water notice information include:

 You can help!
-If you are completely out of water (nothing comes out of the faucet at all) contact the Water Treatment Plant with your address to help us map the affected area, determine if we need a boil water notice and know who is affected by that notice.
+If you are completely out of water (nothing comes out of the faucet at all) contact the Water Treatment Plant with your address to help us map the affected area and determine who is affected.